reinh/resume/README.md

 * simpler automated deploy to heroku (possibly with staging server)
 * possibly merge with a resume generator which after filling out some info via forms or yaml can generate varios resumes in all formats
   * Users could submit templates / stylesheets allowing for differently formatted resumes
+* standardize gem paths lib/resume/etc
+* rake task that generates proper single use gemfile and executable
+* make sinatra app depend on the gem
+* move the configurable files to some more explainitory path than root.
+* provide a open site which brings to the url in contact
+* better filenames for the downloaded resume in various formats (currently saves as latex and markdown)

 ## License